 What to Bring

-You may be surprised to know that children are welcomed at the major golf tournaments.
-That said, running and rambunctious behavior are not allowed, so you will have to supervise young children.
+You may be surprised to know that children are welcome at the major golf tournaments.
+That said, running and rambunctious behavior is not allowed, so you will have to supervise young children.

 These are some other items you may want to bring along:

 - Bug spray